 A study of crisis, its causes, and the theories of dealing with crises through intervention.
 Methods of intervention are compared and demonstrated in simulated settings.
-Fall semester, odd years.
+Offered as needed.
 Prerequisite: PSY 101.

 PSY 375 ADVANCED COUNSELING (3)

 Major concepts and practices, ethical standards, and professional issues of contemporary counseling models.
 Students explore theories and techniques to develop a personal style of counseling.
 Spring semester, odd years.
 Prerequisite: PSY 370.